macgreene14/ReadMe-Generator/README.md

   ## Usage

   Input the requested information into the command prompt to populate the README.md template.
+The file is created in the user's local directory.

   ## License